al1brn/geonodes/docs/demo_1.md

 ### Group inputs

 Rather that creating an input Node to initialize your data, you can use a group socket, i.e. a **Group input socket**.
-All data classes expose the constructor method Input.
+All data classes expose the constructor method `Input`.

 Let's modify our script.
 This time, we initialize count as being a Group input socket.